mishalzaman/terminal-rpg-ruby/README.md

     ruby Game.rb

 I tested this on a mac.
 It should work in a Windows Environment, but might be a bit slow.
-I only tested on a windows VM, so that could it?
+I only tested on a windows VM, so that could be it?

 ## Controls